 |Features||Two-speed control, electric motor|

 |Accessories||Leaf collection bag, concentrator nozzle|

-Here’s a great option if you’re looking for a cordless leaf vacuum.
-This gas-powered machine can give you air speeds of up to 205 miles per hour, and functions as a blower and mulcher too.
-A great feature is the variable speed and cruise control.
+Here’s a great option if you’re looking for a lightweight cordless leaf vacuum.
+This battery-powered machine can give you air speeds of up to 150 miles per hour and functions as a blower and vacuum.
+A great feature is the variable speed.

 You can control the speed and consistency of this vacuum’s power.
 This is handy when dealing with different loads.
 You can switch it to accommodate light and heavy messes without losing stability or efficiency.

 Powerful 20,000 RPM Motor

 At 20,000 RPM, its professional motor helps reduce friction, not to mention that it’s a durable option as it’s made of copper.